Stocks Pressured by Higher T-note Yields and Weak Chip Stocks

 U.S. Stock Movers

-Chip stocks are generally lower today after cloud provider Rackspace Technology (RXT) plunged -18% on a weaker-than-expected Q1 forecast.
-Marvell Technology (MRVL) and Micron Technology (MU) are down more than -4%.
-Advanced Micro Devices (AMD) Nvidia (NVDA) are down more than -2%.
+Chip stocks were weak after cloud provider Rackspace Technology (RXT) plunged -18% on a weaker-than-expected Q1 forecast.
+Marvell Technology (MRVL) fell -5.77%.
+Advanced Micro Devices (AMD) and Micron Technology (MU) fell more than -3%.
+Nvidia (NVDA) fell -1.12%.

-Intel (INTL) is down -2.6% after Bloomberg reported that the Pentagon pulled out of a plan to give Intel a chip grant of as much as $2.5 billion.
+Intel (INTL) fell -4.44% after Bloomberg reported that the Pentagon pulled out of a plan to give Intel a chip grant of as much as $2.5 billion.

-Tesla (TSLA) is down -2.9% after Wells Fargo downgraded the stock to underweight from equal-weight due to the view that EV sales volumes might suffer as price cuts are not helping as much as they did previously.
+Tesla (TSLA) fell -4.54% after Wells Fargo downgraded the stock to underweight from equal-weight due to the view that EV sales volumes will suffer since price cuts are not helping as much as they did previously.

-Tech stocks that are providing underlying support for the market include a +1.3% rally in Alphabet (GOOG) and a +0.9% rally in Amazon.com (AMZN).
+Tech stocks that provided underlying support for the market included a +0.9% rally in Alphabet (GOOG) and a +0.7% rally in Amazon.com (AMZN).

-Eli Lilly (LLY) was initially up about +1% after announcing a partnership with Amazon.com to expand its sales of weight-loss drugs directly to patients but has since lost ground and is down -0.2%.
+Eli Lilly (LLY) saw support after announcing a partnership with Amazon.com to expand its sales of weight-loss drugs directly to patients and closed the day slightly higher by +0.10%.

-Dollar Tree (DLTR) is down -14% after missing Q4 sales and profit estimates and saying it will close about 600 Family Dollar stores in the first half of fiscal 2024 and another 370 Family Dollar and 30 Dollar Tree locations as their leases expire.
+Dollar Tree (DLTR) plunged by -14.45% after missing Q4 sales and profit estimates.
+The company also said it would close about 600 Family Dollar stores in the first half of fiscal 2024 and another 370 Family Dollar and 30 Dollar Tree locations as their leases expire.
 Dollar Tree operates more than 16,000 stores in the U.S. and Canada.

+U.S. Steel (X) plunged -13% on Wednesday after media reports that President Biden will soon release a statement of concern about Nippon Steel’s proposed purchase of U.S. Steel.

-Bitcoin (^BTCUSD) edged to a new record high today and is up more than +2% as cash continues to flood into the cryptocurrency space.
-Coinbase (COIN) and Marathon Digital (MARA) are up more than +2%.
+Bitcoin (^BTCUSD) edged to a new record high Wednesday and ended the day up about +3.3% as cash continues to flood into the cryptocurrency space.
+Coinbase (COIN) fell -2.00%, Marathon Digital (MARA) fell -2.70%.

 Earnings Reports (3/13/2024)